NATIONAL PET CANCER AWARENESS MONTH

 We all love Happy Endings!

-Discarded, mistreated and malnourished, Sunshine finds a loving home!
+Discarded, mistreated and malnourished, Sunshine in need of a loving home!

 On October 10th, Officer Gray responded to a call to pick up an abandoned dog on Avenue 21.
 Upon arrival, Officer Gray found a friendly, super skinny, but frightening looking medium sized dog.
 The paws were swollen, over half the hair was missing, the skin was oozing blood and covered in scabs.
 The dog smelled with the infection.